pyvec/naucse.python.cz/lessons/beginners-en/variables/index.md

 >
 > Change of the task!
 > Try to expand the program so that it computes the perimeter and the area of
-> a circle where the radius will be the same value as the side from your code.
+> a circle where the radius will be the same value as the side length from your code.
 > The perimeter of a circle with radius <var>r</var>
 > is <var>o</var> = 2π<var>r</var>, the area is <var>S</var> = π<var>r</var>²
-> and π is approx. 3,1415926.
+> and π is approx. 3.1415926.
 >
-> Name approprietly all the variables.
+> Name all variables appropriately.

 ## Comments

-We will make our code clearer now with *comments*.
+Now we will make our code clearer with *comments*.
 In Python, the comment begins with a Hash (Pound) sign #, after which you can write anything until the end of the line.
 Everything is ignored.